TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson_102_interactive_mode.md

 ##Learning Objectives
 Students will be able to...
 * Define and identify: interpreter, prompt, string, integer, value, errors, console
-* Use the python interpreter to do simple math
+* Use the Python interpreter to do simple math
 * Given a value, be able to distinguish between number and string

 ## Deliverables
 * written worksheet with predictions and results

-##Materials/Preperation
+##Materials/Preparation
 * [Lab]
 * Ensure all students are able to log into the system
 * Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students